jedevc/fyp-report/report.md

 down into low-level C primitives.
 Mechanically, this reduces to deciding where in memory each chunk should be placed, and deciding the process by which each block can be called.
-We call each collection of decisions an "interpretation", the results of which are executed by an "interpeter" modifying the graph.
+We call each collection of decisions an "interpretation", the results of which are executed by an "interpreter" modifying the graph.

 The output of this process is a new graph, represented by a "program" object, which contains a collection of functions (with their own arguments, local